hexa-org/policy-opa/ReadME.md

 The `hexaFilter` evaluates input structures provided by `client/opa/opaTools` request builder using a condition clause in IDQL in the Hexa Rego script.

-Exmple IDQL with Condition Statement:
+Example IDQL with Condition Statement:
 ```json
     {
       "id": "TestIPMaskCanaryPOST",